I've Never Had My Period, So What's This Discharge?

 I've never had my period, so what's this discharge?

-About 6 months to 1 year before a girl gets her first period, her body may start to produce vaginal discharge.
-This is normal and is caused by the changing level of hormones in the body.
-This discharge helps keep the vagina healthy.
+About 6 months to 1 year before a girl gets her first period, her body may start to make vaginal discharge.
+This is normal and due to changing hormone levels.
+The discharge helps keep the vagina healthy.

 Normal vaginal discharge can have a texture that's anywhere from thin and slightly sticky to thick and gooey.
 Discharge also can vary in color, ranging from clear to white or off-white.
 The amount of discharge can depend on a girl's menstrual cycle.
 For example, fluids tend to be a bit heavier around the time a girl ovulates, which is when an egg is released from the ovary and moves into the fallopian tube.